Legana/ML_vs_homology/02_blast_and_prediction.md

 Figure colours were tested with a [colorblindness simulator](http://hclwizard.org:3000/cvdemulator/)

-*trying to add manual label to the plot*
+Modify dataframes to add labels with the Orders of the organisms to the facet plot

 ``` r
 blast1and2andpred_roc <- blast1and2andpred_roc %>% mutate(Organism = factor(Organism, levels = c("Homo_sapiens", "Pan_troglodytes","Mus_musculus" , "Rattus_norvegicus" , "Bos_taurus", "Sus_scrofa", "Canis_lupus_familiaris", "Rhinolophus_ferrumequinum"))) %>% mutate(Order = case_when(